Birdchain/whitepaper-business/README.md

 * **Contract Listener** - similarly to Ethereum Manager’s Contract Listener handles all incoming wallet events from Ethereum Operator and passing them through to the Balance manager.

 Wallets Service has next communication interfaces:
-* **Instance API** - links the service with Android, iOS apps and Web Portal.
+* **Instance API** - links the service with Android app.
 Handles all incoming user requests to the wallet service;
 * **Socket Provider** - links all infrastructural microservices like Push Notifications and Email Notifications.
 Also handles incoming and outgoing requests to Ethereum Operator microservice.

 ### Smart Contracts Details and Principal Scheme